m0mus/helidon-ai-hol/hol/05_adding_rag.md

 ## In This Section, We Will:
 - Understand what **RAG** is and why it’s useful.
 - Learn about **embedding models**, **embedding storage**, and **content retriever**.
-- Implement Helidon beans for these components using **Helidon Inject**.
+- Implement services for these components using **Helidon Inject**.
 - Integrate them into our **AI Service** to enable RAG functionality.

 ---